bgauduch/terraform-azure-demo/demo-terraform-101/step0-setup/readme.md

 ## Goal
 Understand:
-- core layout of a terraform project
+- flat layout of a terraform project
 - Terraform configuration
 - provider notion (and the underlaying plugins based architecture)
 - CLI base usage & workflow

 ## Setup
-Login to Azure:
+If not done already, login to Azure:
 ```bash
 az login
 ```